Selectează o Pagină

 An MTR is a quality assurance document generated by the steel mill that produced the raw steel used to make the bolts.
 It certifies the material's properties and proves that it meets the required standards.
 A typical MTR will include:

-- Chemical Analysis: The precise percentage of all significant elements in that specific batch (or "heat") of steel—carbon, mangan, phosphorus, sulfur, silicon, bor, etc.
+• Chemical Analysis: The precise percentage of all significant elements in that specific batch (or "heat") of steel—carbon, mangan, phosphorus, sulfur, silicon, bor, etc.

-- Mechanical Properties: The results of physical tests performed on samples from that heat, such as tensile strength, yield strength, and elongation percentage.
+• Mechanical Properties: The results of physical tests performed on samples from that heat, such as tensile strength, yield strength, and elongation percentage.

 When you partner with a supplier who can provide an MTR for the bolts they sell, you are getting more than just a piece of paper.
 You are getting proof.
 You know the exact metallurgical DNA of your fasteners.
 You have independent verification that the material meets the specifications for the grade you are buying.
-Companies that are serious about quality, like those you learn about when you read about us, understand that this transparency is fundamental to building trust.
+Companies that are serious about quality, like those you learn about when you read despre noi, understand that this transparency is fundamental to building trust.
 A supplier who cannot or will not provide this documentation should be avoided.

 A Certificate of Conformance (CoC) is another important document, usually issued by the fastener manufacturer themselves, stating that the products have been produced, tested, and inspected according to the required specifications (De ex., ISO 898-1).